-Dr. Yezhou Yang is an Assistant Professor at School of Computing, Informatics, and Decision Systems Engineering, ASU.
+Dr. Yezhou Yang is a tenured Associate Professor at School of Computing, Informatics, and Decision Systems Engineering, ASU.
 He is directing the ASU Active Perception Group.
 Read More

 J.D.
 Ryan Kemmet joined the Argos Vision team in July 2020 as a business developer due to his excellent ability to find opportunities to utilize existing technologies to create new solutions to real-world problems.
 Read More